00fox/FreeMind/README.md

   - but is also usable with the mouse, the buttons then allow you to target and interact.
   - a binding allows to interfere the current state, making you free when you want
   - or allowing to regain control of the direction by leaving a window open, returning to the normal state once released.
+  - you can select some frames to not unlock automatically, for example bags, or WorldMap unlock only with QuestLog.
+  - while in mouse mode with gamepad, you get left/right mouse click and scroll up/down with right buttons.

 - Flyouts:
   - if you use ActionBar, flyouts are displayed on bar 3 or on 1 if it is not available.